|

 In the I part there are considered the nature of individual psyche, components which form psyche, regularities of their interactions, the place of psyche in the individual structure.
 Existence of distant phenomena – which have no physical causes – proves materiality of psyche, proves that psyche is intrinsically independent on brain, that psyche depends on brain only functionally (and not always) – like as singing depends on voice, that brain can be only a support to psyche, but brain doesn’t generate psyche.
 On this conceptual base mechanisms of practically all psyche phenomena are discovered here.
 By the way metaphysical nature of spaces and time is considered.

-For practice there may be especially interesting here the chapter about the nature of sleep and dreams.
+dreams.
 New, author’s approaches to insomnia problems are offered in it; the approaches don’t conflict with already known approaches.

 In the II part there are considered super-personal phenomena, and also teleologicalness/purposefulness of evolution.
 There is founded here necessity of inversion of the statement by Vladimir I. Vernadsky (1863-1945) that biosphere generates noosphere at some stage of its development.
 There is shown, that on the opposite: noosphere, existing initially, begets biosphere and directs its evolution.